-- 17 Teaching staff at President Kennedy School are encouraged and supported, to develop the skills required to meet the needs of all SEND students. - 18 The team of people with specific responsibilities around SEND provision includes: - The Special Educational Needs Coordinator (SENCo) - Hub Staff - Teaching Assistants - College Teams
+- 17 Teaching staff at President Kennedy School are encouraged and supported, to develop the skills required to meet the needs of all SEND students.

+- 18 The team of people with specific responsibilities around SEND provision includes:

+- The Special Educational Needs Coordinator (SENDCO)

+- Assistant Headteacher for Inclusion

+- College Director for Inclusion

+- Hub Staff

+- Apollo staff

+- Teaching Assistants

+- Learning Mentors

+- College Teams

-THE ROLE OF THE SENCO
+THE ROLE OF THE SENDCO

-- 19 The SENCO plays a crucial role in the school's SEND provision.
+- 19 The SENDCO plays a crucial role in the school's SEND provision.
 This involves working with the headteacher and Governing Body to determine the strategic development of the policy.
-Other responsibilities include: - Ensuring that students with SEND are making required or better progress - Realising the school's SEND policy - Co-ordinating the provision for students with SEND - Liaising with and giving advice to colleagues - Advising on the graduated approach - Maintaining the records of SEND students - Liaising with parents of students with SEND, primary schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - Making a contribution to the continuing professional development of staff - Key point of contact for the local authority - Supporting SEND students post 16 transition - Working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+Other responsibilities include: - Ensuring that students with SEND are making required or better progress - Realising the school's SEND policy - Co-ordinating the provision for students with SEND - Liaising with and giving advice to colleagues - Advising on the graduated approach - Maintaining the records of students with SEND - Liaising with parents of students with SEND, primary schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - Making a contribution to the continuing professional development of staff - Key point of contact for the local authority - Supporting students with SEND in their post 16 transition

+• Working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements